 How did I end up in the world of social work and becoming a staff member for AAU?
 Adoption had always been an important part of my life, but I never envisioned it becoming part of my career.
 Since I was three years old, I wanted to become a veterinarian.
 Then one day, I went to visit my uncle out on his farm and got to experience calving season.
 Needless to say, that was the day I decided that working with animals may not be the right path for me.
 After that, I decided I wanted to help people.
 I explored my options and began looking into the world of social work and narrowed that down to helping youth in crisis.

-As I earned my degree, I worked with AAU part time and after graduating, my career path became clear.
+As I earned my associates degree in Human Services from Lake Area Technical Institute, I worked with AAU part time and after graduating.
+My career path became clear.
 I have been working for AAU for three years now and will forever support this agency.
 Adoption has always been important in my life, because I myself am adopted.
 When I was 7, my mom founded AAU and it has been part of my family's life since.
 AAUs tag line: “It’s Not Our Job, It’s Our Life” is what I have lived and witnessed, and I wouldn’t have it any other way.
 The thing I love most about working with AAU is supporting birth mothers and their reasons for choosing adoption.